• Skip to main content

 Jump to Recipe Print Recipe

-Sweet, creamy and a little spicy, this cauliflower curry is the answer to just about any weeknight dinner dilemma.
-Made from pantry and fridge staples, I can have this vegetarian-friendly dish on the table in about 30 minutes – but let’s keep that between ourselves ok?
-Because honestly, this Indian inspired dish tastes like it took hours to make.
+Sweet, creamy and a little spicy, this cauliflower chickpea curry is the answer to just about any weeknight dinner dilemma.
+Made from pantry and fridge staples, you can have this vegetarian-friendly Indian curry recipe on the table in about 30 minutes - but let's keep that between ourselves ok?

 Seriously, what's not to like about a dish that is easy, filling and bursting with flavor?